utahplt/ifT-benchmark/README.md

 ### `nesting_body`

 #### Description

-Handle nested conditionals with nesting happening in the body.

-#### Guarantee

 When a conditional statement is nested inside the body of another conditional statement, the type of the variable is refined to the intersection of the types refined by each conditional statement.